 Gateway This is the IP address of the gateway device that allows for contact between the Router and the remote network or host.

-Interface This interface tells you whether the Destination IP address is on the LAN & Wireless (Ethernet and wireless networks) or the Internet (WAN).
-(WAN stands for Wide Area Network.)
+Interface This interface tells you whether the Destination IP Address is on the LAN & Wireless (Ethernet and wireless networks) or the Internet (WAN).

 Click Show Routing Table to view the static routes you have already set up.